AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ### Envelope Metrics

-These come from the edeno ripple_detection library from the `Karlsson_ripple_detector()`.
-They are computed from the 150-250 Hz signal, filtered with the `ripple_filter()` method, then smoothed on the envelope with a half-gaussian, then z-scored.
+These come from the `Karlsson_ripple_detector()` function in the `edeno` ripple detection library.
+They are computed from the 150-250 Hz signal, filtered with the `ripple_filter()` method, then smoothed on the envelope with a half-Gaussian kernel, then z-scored.
 The metrics including area are computed from the z-score.
+We have removed the speed column they provided.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|